apes-suite/tem-source/doc_pages/features/tracking.md

 required time step a restart file.
 The output is done in `vtk` and `pvd` files that can be visualised with `Paraview`.

+It is also possible to configure the format for the timestamp to be used in the filenames, see [[tem_timeformatter_load]].

 This is a scalable tracking object which works regardless of number of processes.